John L. Watzke, Ph.D., dean

 Admission as a non-degree seeking graduate student requires that the student submit a non-degree seeking graduate student application to the Graduate School along with a $50.00 application fee, relevant transcripts, and other requested documents prior to their initial registration.
-The application fee is waived for current faculty and staff members and alumni of the University.
+The application fee is waived for current faculty and staff members as well as alumni of the University.

-Accumulation of more than 9 hours of graduate credit in the non-degree seeking graduate student status is not permitted, and any such student who accumulates 9 graduate credit hours is required to seek regular admission to a degree program in keeping with procedures determined by the Graduate School.
+Accumulation of more than nine graduate credit hours in the non-degree seeking graduate student status is not permitted, and any such student who accumulates nine graduate credit hours is required to seek regular admission to a degree program in keeping with procedures determined by the Graduate School.

 Application and Admission